ADT Self Setup Review and Cost

 The base station is sturdy and discrete, about the size of a modem.
-It connected to our Internet through either Wi-Fi or ethernet cable, serving as the hub for all of our Blue by ADT devices.
+It connected to our Internet through either Wi-Fi or ethernet cable, serving as the hub for all of our ADT Self Setup devices.

 The Door/Window Sensors

 The door and window sensors feature a slim profile, allowing them to be placed discreetly on doors and windows, both interior and exterior.
 They can also be used on closets or doors.
-Like any of Blue by ADT’s devices, these sensors can be monitored and managed through the proprietary app.
-We placed the door/ window sensors on the doors and windows on our ground floor, as that’s where intruders are most likely to enter.
+Like any of ADT Self Setup devices, these sensors can be monitored and managed through the ADT+ app.
+We placed the door/ window sensors on the doors and windows on our ground floor, as those are where intruders are most likely to enter.1

 The Motion Sensors